Pre-General Availability Draft: 2017-05-26

 This restricted mode of operation permits

-statements, which is useful before MySQL 5.7.6 if
+statements, which is useful if the deprecated

-SET PASSWORD must be used instead
+SET PASSWORD is used instead of

-ALTER USER and the account
+ALTER USER and the account password

-password has a hashing format that requires
+has a hashing format that requires

 old_passwords to be set to a